 In determining the realistic capacity for the City's inventory of sites, the City considered land use controls and site improvements and assumed an 80 percent adjustment to reflect developable acreage due to on-site improvements, including sidewalks, utility easements, and infrastructure improvements (roadway access, water, sewer, and stormwater).
 All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80 percent adjustment.
 To further determine an appropriate realistic capacity assumption, the City considered and evaluated the implementation of its current multifamily development standards (e.g., setbacks, building height, parking, density requirements, land use controls, water and wastewater access, and open space requirements) as well as project examples to determine approximate density and unit capacity so as to not over-project unit potential.
 Because the most recent multifamily project was completed in 2016, the City considered more recent examples from nearby communities to the southeast of Fresno to consider more current trends.
-After considering the 80 percent adjustment factor, average 90 percent buildout of all residential project examples from nearby communities, and 112 percent buildout of mixed-use projects from nearby communities, the City decided to take a conservative approach and assume a 70 percent capacity on all residential sites in Table 10-5 and Table 10-7 and 50 percent on all sites in nonresidential zones in Table 10-5 that allow residential uses.
-The example projects with units affordable to lower-income households or in mixed-income projects have an average realistic capacity of 87 percent of the maximum, so this assumption is equally appropriate for sites to accommodate lower-income households.
+After considering the 80 percent adjustment factor, average 91 percent buildout of all residential project examples from nearby communities, and 117 percent buildout of mixed-use projects from nearby communities, the City decided to take a conservative approach and assume a 70 percent capacity on all residentially-zoned sites in Table 10-5 and Table 10-7.
+Sites in non-residential zones were not included in the inventory, except commercially zoned sites that will be rezoned to a residential zone.
+The example projects with units affordable to lower-income households or in mixed-income projects have an average realistic capacity of 94 percent of the maximum, so this assumption is equally appropriate for sites to accommodate lowerincome households.
 This conservative realistic capacity adjustment is intended to balance both recent trends in the area of projects developing closer to the maximum permitted and the lack of recent project examples.